syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 {% endtabs %}

-N> Additionally, set label for each series using the `Label` property of chart series, which will be displayed in corresponding legend.
+N> Additionally, set a label for each series using the `Label` property of the chart series, which will be displayed in the corresponding legend.

 {% tabs %}